-The Origins and History of the Maine Coast Heritage Trust – Using Government Power to Control Other Peoples' Private Property
+The Origins and History of the Maine Coast Heritage Trust – Using Government to Control Other People's Private Property

 The Maine Coast Heritage Trust (MCHT) is one of the wealthiest and most politically powerful land trusts in Maine.
 It collaborates with state and Federal government agencies for land use prohibitions and acquisition.
 It funds and directs satellite trusts claiming to represent local people.
-It uses its financial and political clout to preserve land for the well–connected wealthy in southern Maine, while in rural Washington County in the northeast it has arrogantly targeted entire regions of private property that it wants to take over and ultimately transfer to the government.
+It uses its financial and political clout to preserve land for the well–connected wealthy in southern Maine, while in rural Washington County in the northeast it has arrogantly targeted entire regions of private property that it wants to take over and be controlled by government.

-MCHT was founded, as a lauditory Downeast Magazine article once revealed, in 1970 by Peggy Rockefeller and Tom Cabot because they wanted to stop other people from living along the shore – Peggy and her husband David Rockefeller noticed that new homes were becoming visible from their yacht and they didn't like it.
+A lauditory 1991 Downeast Magazine cover story revealed that in the late 1960s Peggy Rockefeller and Tom Cabot wanted to stop other people from living along the shore – Peggy and her husband David Rockefeller, who had their own summer estate on an island, noticed that new homes were elsewhere becoming visible from their yacht; they didn't like it.

 Upon its founding MCHT immediately assumed the role of targeting and collaborating in acquisitions planned for the National Park Service.
 By 1972 a local newspaper report revealed the contempt that Peggy Rockefeller and her wealthy outsider cohorts showed towards other peoples' property ownership and how the National Park Service was being used for local land control: Rockefeller“and other wealthy outsiders who spend their summers along the cool, rugged coast have setup a trust that now shelters 27 sea-swept islands from realtors' whims.
 Eventually, they say, they hope to gain easements on all 2,500 of Maine's coastal islands, where weekend cottages have begun sprouting randomly...
 All of the islands brought under the trust's wing so far have been turned over to Acadia National Park...

 Binnewies was well cared for.
-Following his stint for Peggy Rockefeller running MCHT, he was rewarded with plum political appointments as Vice President of the National Audubon Society in 1976 or 77 and Superintendent of Yosemite National Park in July, 1979 – from which position he was fired in February 1986 when the police caught him illegally bugging a property owner whose land he wanted for the park.
+Following his stint for Peggy Rockefeller running MCHT, he was rewarded with plum political appointments as Vice President of the National Audubon Society in 1976 or 77, and Superintendent of Yosemite National Park in July, 1979 – from which position he was fired in February 1986 when the police caught him illegally bugging a property owner whose land he wanted for the park, and he was accused of tolerating illegal drug transactions in the park.
 His connections with the political elite rescued him with another plum position as Executive Director of the Palisades Interstate Park Commission in NY and NJ, another preservation agency long under Rockefeller influence.

 MCHT Downeast – Take It All

-Oddly, the trust insists – on the rare occasions that it responds to criticism of its government corruption and trampling of property rights – that it buys from “willing sellers”, as if the fact that as an NGO (non-government organization) it does not itself have direct eminent domain powers absolves it from all other forms of corruption, dishonesty and coercion.
+Oddly, the trust insists – on the rare occasions that it responds to criticism of its government corruption and trampling of property rights – that it buys from “willing sellers”, as if the fact that as an NGO (non-government organization) it does not itself have direct eminent domain powers absolves it from all other forms of corruption, dishonesty and coercion in collaboration with government agencies.

 The history of MCHT in Washington County is especially arrogant and virulent.